tryton/tryton-client/doc/usage.rst

 .. note:: When talking about requests, think of an internal system of Tryton, which is very similar to email.

-Form
-^^^^
-The form menu contains functions for the *actual form* in the tab which is open.
-Some operations are working with one record or with a selection of :term:`records`.
-In :term:`form view` the actual record is selected for operations.
-In :term:`tree view` all selected records are used for operations.

-.. _Menu-Form-New:

-New:
-  Creates a new record.

-.. _Menu-Form-Save:

-Save:
-  Saves the actual record.

-.. _Menu-Form-Duplicate:

-Duplicate:
-  Duplicates the content of the actual record in a newly created record.

-.. _Menu-Form-Delete:

-Delete:
-  Deletes the selected or actual record.

-.. _Menu-Form-Find:

-.. _search_widget:

-Find...:
-  Opens a :term:`dialog` for finding :term:`fields` with search criteria and operators.

-  * Search criteria: Defines the aspects to seek for.
-  * General search operators:

-    - Equals: Search for results which are exactly the same as the following term.
-    - Does Not Equal: Search for results which are different from the following term.

-  * Additional search operators on numbers, amounts and strings:

-    - Contains: Search for results which contain the following term.
-    - Does Not Contain:  Search for results which do not include the following term.
-    - Starts With: Search for results beginning with the following term.
-    - Ends With: Search for results ending with the following term.

-  * Additional search operators for numbers and amounts:

-    - Is Between: Search for results inside a range (from - to).
-    - Is Not Between: Search for results outside a range (from - to).
-    - Is Different: Same as 'Does Not Equal', see above.

-  * Advanced Search expander opens additional search criteria.

-    - Limit: Limits the count of results.
-    - Offset: Skips a number of results and show only the following.

-  * Actions:

-    - Find: Search for results of the given criteria.
-    - New: Create a new record (used when search was fruitless, to create quickly a new record).
-    - Ok: Open the selected results.
-    - Cancel

-.. note:: To search for deactivated records the *Active* search criteria must be
-        set to *No*.

-.. _Menu-Form-Next:

-Next:
-  Goes to the next record in a list (sequence).

-.. _Menu-Form-Previous:

-Previous:
-  Goes to the last record in a list (sequence).

-.. _Menu-Form-Switch_View:

-Switch View:
-  Switches the actual view aspect to:

-  * :term:`Form view`
-  * :term:`Tree view`
-  * :term:`Graph view`

-  Not all views provide all aspects.

-.. _Menu-Form-Menu:

-Menu:
-  Activates or reopens the menu tab.

-.. _Menu-Form-Home:

-Home:
-  Opens a new `home`__ tab.

-__ Menu-User-Preferences_

-.. _Menu-Form-Close:

-Close Tab:
-  Closes the current tab.
-A Request :term:`Dialog` opens in case of unsaved changes.

-.. _Menu-Form-Previous_Tab:

-Previous Tab:
-  Shows the previous (left) tab of the actual tab.

-.. _Menu-Form-Next_Tab:

-Next Tab:
-  Shows the next (right) tab of the actual tab.

-.. _Menu-Form-View_Logs:

-View Logs...:
-  Shows generic information of the current record.

-.. _Menu-Form-Go_to_Record_ID:

-Go to Record ID...:
-  Opens specific record id in the current view.

-.. _Menu-Form-Reload_Undo:

-Reload/Undo:
-  Reloads the content of the actual tab.
-Undoes changes, if save request for the current record is denied.

-.. _Menu-Form-Actions:

-Actions...:
-  Shows all actions for the actual view, model and record.

-.. _Menu-Form-Print:

-Print...:
-  Shows all print actions for the actual view, model and record.

-.. _Menu-Form-Export_Data:

-Export Data...:
-  Export of current/selected records into :term:`CSV`-file or open it in Excel.

-  * Predefined exports

-    - Choose preferences of already saved exports.

-  * All Fields: Fields available from the model.
-  * Fields to export: Defines the specific fields to export.
-  * Options:

-    - Save: Save export as a CSV file.
-    - Open: Open export in spread sheet application.

-  * Add field names: Add a header row with field names to the export data.
-  * Actions:

-    - Add: Adds selected fields to *Fields to export*.
-    - Remove: Removes selected fields from *Fields to export*.
-    - Clear: Removes all fields from *Fields to export*.
-    - Save Export: Saves field mapping to a *Predefined export* with a name.
-    - Delete Export: Deletes a selected *Predefined export*.
-    - Ok: Exports the data (action depending on *Options*).
-    - Cancel

-.. _Menu-Form-Import_Data:

-Import Data...:
-  Import records from :term:`CSV`-file.

-  * All Fields: Fields available in the model (required fields are marked up).
-  * Fields to Import: Exact sequence of all columns in the CSV file.
-  * File to Import: File :term:`dialog` for choosing a CSV file to import.
-  * CSV Parameters: Setup specific parameters for chosen CSV file.

-    - Field Separator: Character which separates CSV fields.
-    - Text Delimiter: Character which encloses text in CSV.
-    - Encoding: :term:`Character encoding` of CSV file.
-    - Lines to Skip: Count of lines to skip a headline or another offset.

-  * Actions:

-    - Add: Adds fields to *Fields to Import*.
-    - Remove: Deletes fields from *Fields to Import*.
-    - Clear: Removes all fields from *Fields to Import*.
-    - Auto-Detect: Tries to auto detect fields in the CSV *File to Import*.
-    - Ok: Proceeds the data import.
-    - Cancel

 Options